Ashford, Folkestone & Romney Marsh

 • Charing

 Micropub opened in May 2017 in a former kitchen shop.
-It was a sister pub to the now closed Barbers Arms in Wye and is currently the only pub in the village.
+It was then a sister pub to the former Barbers Arms in Wye and is currently the only pub in the village.
 A one roomer with a low ceiling and large street windows and with all low tables and chairs except for bar stools at the counter.
 Cider, fruit juices, wine and speciality gins are on offer.
-The pub name comes from Charing's regular hosting of Point-to-Point meetings.
+The pub's original name came from Charing's regular hosting of Point-to-Point meetings.
 Mobile phone use is deterred.
-All prices to the nearest 50p.
-Fundraising for the village Xmas lights.
+Re-opened with a change of name to The Charing Bar Company in August 2024.

 • Wagon & Horses Faversham Road Charing TN27 0NR Telephone(01233) 712249